 VAE structure

-A VAE is a type of auto-encoder that uses probabilistics and information theory to encode and decode data.
-It consists of two components: an encoder that transforms input data into a latent representation, and a decoder that generates new data from this representation.
+A VAE is a type of autoencoder that uses probabilistics and information theory to encode and decode data.
+It consists of two components: an encoder that transforms the input data into a latent representation, and a decoder that generates new data from that representation.

 VAE training process